 TikTok's algorithm does not prioritize established artists or label-backed releases.
 It evaluates music based on how users engage with videos that feature each sound.
 A track from an unknown artist can reach millions if the content using it generates strong engagement signals.

-The For You Page Engine
+How Does the For You Page Engine Work?

 Unlike Instagram or YouTube, TikTok does not heavily weight who you follow.
 The For You Page (FYP) surfaces content based on predicted engagement, not social graph.
 This means a sound can go viral without the artist having any existing audience.